ndekeister-us/ember-test-cs-data-table/README.md

 - enable filtering on `id` and `name` columns
   - set search debounce value to 200m via `@debounce`
   - slot no result message (via `<table.noResult>`)
+- enable sorting on all columns
+  - with `name` column initially sorted in descending order
+  - with custom sort for `amount` column
 - enable rows selection (via `@allowSelection`)
   - loads with one row pre-selected
 - enable custom action on selected rows (via `<table.toolbarActions>`)